 A product launch plan is a document that details the tasks and timelines behind getting users to interact with your new product or a new feature.

-How to create the product launch roadmap that your new release deserves #
+How to create the product launch plan that your new release deserves #

 When preparing your next product launch, you need to ensure that all bases are covered.
 Start from customer and UX research then progress steadily through all other key actions, like adding milestones and checklists.
 Here are our top tips for product management team success with their product launch plans.